This post may contain affiliate links. Read my full disclosure policy.

-This Sicilian recipe for Eggplant Caponata- simple, easy and full of summer flavor!
+Epic Eggplant Caponata- simple, easy and bursting with summer flavor!
+The flavor-boosting secret is in the grilling!
 Serve it as a healthy vegan appetizer over crostini, or as a delicious side dish, or turn it into an eggplant “salad” served over greens and grains!
 Low- Carb and Vegan!

 Mmmmmmmmm.
 Eggplant Caponata!
 Everything is in season right now to make this tasty Sicilian recipe- which can be served as a tasty appetizer, as a simple side dish or even as a salad.
 In this version, the eggplant is grilled for extra flavor, plus it just seems easier in my mind to fire up the grill, rather than dirty up a bunch of sheet-pans, but of course you could roast the eggplant instead.
 Your call. 😉